Increasing arc-connectivity by bounded- and fixed-size inversions: Introduction

 \begin{restatable}{theorem}{Whardnessinvkpbyp} For every $k \geq 2$, it is $W[1]$-hard with respect to $p$ to decide whether a given oriented graph can be made $k$-arc-strong by a single inversion. \end{restatable}

-Observe that this result is incomparable to the one in~\cite{https://doi.org/10.1002/jgt.23290} stating that it is NP-hard to decide whether a graph can be made $k$-arc-strong by a single inversion.
+Observe that this result is incomparable with~\Cref{thm:NP_hardness_n-1_inversions}.
 Next, we consider the case where $p$ is fixed and $\ell$ serves as the parameter.
 Here, the cases of oriented graphs and digraphs remain open.
 However, we show that for multidigraphs not even the simplest case $p=2$ is tractable.

-\begin{restatable}{theorem}{Whardnessinvkpbyell} Given a multidigraph $D$, it is $W[1]$-hard with respect to $\ell$ to decide whether $D$ can be made strongly connected by at most $\ell$ \eqp{2}-inversions. \end{restatable}
+\begin{restatable}{theorem}{Whardnessinvkpbyell} Given a multidigraph $D$, it is $W[1]$-hard with respect to $\ell$ to decide whether $D$ can be made $2$-arc-strong by at most $\ell$ \eqp{2}-inversions. \end{restatable}